18F/handbook/pages/general-information-and-resources/reasonable-accommodations.md

 An RA can extend beyond technical considerations.
 Below are common types of non-technology based accommodations.

 ### Assistive staff
 Assistive staff includes, but is not limited to, [American Sign Language interpreters]({% page "/general-information-and-resources/employee-resources-policies/deaf-hoh/#asl-interpreters" %}) and/or readers.
 If current staff can provide an effective accommodation, the DM will consider that option.
-If not, the DM will request the assistance of TTS OA for procuring the necessary services.
+If not, the DM will request the assistance of TTS AcqDiv for procuring the necessary services.

 Other common types of non-technology based accommodations include:
 - Modification of [work schedules]({% page "/general-information-and-resources/employee-resources-policies/work-schedules/" %})